fyfrey/seq-tag-sim/README.md

 Depending on the type of embedding to be used
 * download a [fastText](https://fasttext.cc/) model
 * install [AllenNLP](https://github.com/allenai/allennlp) in your active Python environment to use contextual [ELMo](https://allennlp.org/elmo) embeddings
-* install [bert-as-a-service](https://github.com/hanxiao/bert-as-service) in your active Python environment, download a suitable model and start the service to use contextual [BERT](https://github.com/google-research/bert) embeddings.
+* install [bert-as-service](https://github.com/hanxiao/bert-as-service) in your active Python environment, download a suitable model and start the service to use contextual [BERT](https://github.com/google-research/bert) embeddings.

 To use non-contextual word embeddings, i.e. fastText, supply the `-e path/to/embedding.bin` option when running the program.
 As the fastText library takes some time to load the model, this may add considerable run time overhead when comparing small datasets.
 The preferred option, is to use BERT embeddings.
 To do so, run `seq-tag-sim -c bert`.
-If the `bert-as-a-serice` server is not running on the same computer, use the `-e` option to set the server's network address.
+If the `bert-as-serice` server is not running on the same computer, use the `-e` option to set the server's network address.

 ## Functioning principle